-The assessment of realisable values performed by external valuer at 31 December 2023 is based on the information available to them at the time of assessment and relies on several inputs.
+The assessment of realisable values performed by external valuer at 31 October 2024 is based on the information available to them at the time of assessment and relies on several inputs.
+No material change has been in the market since then.

-12 Other intangible assets
+12 Other assets